keplerlab/fb-bot-framework/README.md

 ## Features

-- Inbuilt template manager as per facebook messenger platform
+- Inbuilt template manager as per Facebook messenger platform
 - Configuration driven including database and NLP settings and different APIs
-- Response handler, which handles all kinds of request i.e text,payload,attachment and geo-locations sent by Facebbok API
+- Response handler, which handles all kinds of request i.e text, payload, attachment and geo-locations sent by Facebook API
 - Service layer to handle application logic and integration with chatbot service
 - Node driven environment
 - JSON loader to accept content from dummy JSON file or database